Resolving the Marcus-Rehm-Weller Paradox in Electron Transfer

-To show (ii), we note that by the same argument as in (i), Eq. (\ref{result}) must also hold when $\Delta G^\circ \approx \lambda_\text{eff},$ and so Eq. (\ref{result}) predicts that the transition becomes barrierless when $\Delta G^\circ = -\lambda_\text{eff},$ which we confirm in Fig. 1(b) on the toy numerical model.
-As $\Delta G^\circ$ is further increased, we notice that no local minimum corresponding to state $D$ exists on the adiabatic ground state.
+To show (ii), we note that by the same argument as in (i), Eq. (\ref{result}) must also hold when $\Delta E \approx \lambda_\text{eff},$ and so Eq. (\ref{result}) predicts that the transition becomes barrierless when $\Delta E = -\lambda_\text{eff},$ which we confirm in Fig. 1(b) on our toy numerical model.
+As $\Delta E$ is further increased, we notice that no local minimum corresponding to state $D$ exists on the adiabatic ground state (see Fig. 1(c)).
 The physical interpretation is that if the coupling is turned off (such as if the donor and acceptor species are sufficiently far apart), the system will reside on the donor \textit{diabat}.
 But with the coupling turned on (such as if the species approach each other), the local minimum in the energy landscape ceases to exist, at which point the polarization coordinate will experience a force $-\partial E/\partial q$ driving it to the minimum $A$ of the adiabatic surface.
-In this case, there will be no ET limitation in the strict sense, and the rate will be limited only by any barriers for the species' approach, which can in general involve reaction coordinates linearly independent from the ET coordinate \cite{Ethan_2D_landscape,Bazant_CIET}.
+Therefore in this region, our model predicts no ET rate-limitation and thus a reaction rate independent of the driving force.

+Before we discuss region (iii), we first show that the distinction between regions (i) and (ii) immediately implies that the long-standing saturation kinetics of Rehm and Weller arise naturally from the adiabatic regime of the same microscopic model.
+Figure 2 shows kinetic data (black dots) adapted from Rehm and Weller \cite{experiment_Weller}.
+In contrast to Marcus kinetics which are characterized by a dependence on the driving force of the form for all $\Delta E$ (where $C$ is a constant), we observe in Fig. 2 that the Rehm-Weller kinetic data well obeys the form